birdeater

 Brazilian salmon pink birdeater spider on white Royalty Free Stock Photo

-Goliath birdeater looking out at the world Royalty Free Stock Photo
+Goliath Birdeater Royalty Free Stock Photo

 He Goliath birdeater Theraphosa blondi belongs to the tarantula family Theraphosidae.
 Found in northern South America, it is the largest spider in the world and is commonly known by locals as the Monkey Spider because it jumps.